The constructive Kan-Quillen model structure: two new proofs: Introduction

 Recently, Simon Henry obtained a breakthrough result by establishing a constructive counterpart of the Kan--Quillen model structure~\cite{Henry-qms}, namely a model structure whose existence can be proved using constructive methods, but coincides with the usual model structure once EM and AC are assumed.
 A key aspect of this model structure is that, in contrast to the classical case, not all objects are cofibrant, but only those in which degeneracy of simplices is decidable.
 The existence of this model structure has already been applied to provide a partial solution to the problem of giving a constructive simplicial model of Univalent Foundations~\cite{Gambino-Henry} and suggests the possibility of defining a new model structure on simplicial sheaves.
 Indeed, the results in this paper have led to the construction of a new model structure on categories of simplicial objects in countably lextensive categories, obtained in collaboration with Simon Henry~\cite{Gambino-Henry-Sattler-Szumilo}.

 The main goal of this paper is to give two new proofs of the existence of the constructive Kan--Quillen model structure.
-These proofs are of interest because they are streamlined, completely self-contained and formulated in clear category-theoretic terms.
-This is in contrast with Henry's proof in~\cite{Henry-qms}, which relies on his earlier work on weak model structures~\cite{Henry-wms} and on subtle combinatorial arguments on anodyne maps, including results that do not seem to have been known even in a classical setting.
+We believe these proofs to be simpler than Henry's proof~\cite{Henry-qms}, formulated in clear category-theoretic terms and essentially self-contained.
+In contrast, Henry's proof uses subtle combinatorial arguments on anodyne maps, including results that do not seem to have been known even in a classical setting, and relies on his earlier work on weak model structures~\cite{Henry-wms}.
 Because of our category-theoretic approach, our arguments are potentially easier to generalise so as to obtain a new model structure on simplicial sheaves, a task that we leave for future research.
 We also provide two new proofs of the left and right properness of the constructive Kan--Quillen model structure, which were also already proved in~\cite{Henry-qms}.

 Overall, this paper establishes all the results of constructive simplicial homotopy theory needed for~\cite{Gambino-Henry}.
 Indeed, the desire to give self-contained and streamlined proofs of these results was one of the motivations for this paper, which can then be seen as contributing to the effort to define a constructive simplicial model of Univalent Foundations.
 We also give new proofs of some results in~\cite{Gambino-Henry} and establish constructive versions of well-known theorems, such as Quillen's Theorem~A.